Do you ever feel like the holidays are literally killing you?

 If you feel that something is no longer serving you, it is important to have calm and proper communication with your partner about how you feel regarding the activities.
 Determine what is important to them and if you are willing to continue to participate or not.

-- Are the holidays your excuse to overindulge?
+- Are the holidays an excuse to overindulge?

 - Do you find yourself using food and alcohol as your escape from stress during the holidays?